 The big distinction with Marathon, for us, is that it is much more of a grind, which is a good or bad thing depending on who you ask.

-We really enjoy grinding the six factions currently available.
+We really enjoy levelling up the six factions currently available.
 Each of them dishes out contracts which need to be completed on runs and range from basic tasks like smashing windows to interacting with a string of terminals in a single run.
 The quests themselves aren’t anything special, but what is is that it gives each run a distinct goal.

 By completing quests for each faction, you level them up, allowing you to unlock more gear to buy in the store to handcraft your loadout or unlock perks for your character.